 Who we are and what we want

-Red Braid Alliance is a revolutionary working class and Indigenous organization active on lands occupied by British Columbia, Canada.
+Red Braid Alliance is a revolutionary organization dedicated to building the sovereign power of Indigenous peoples and the autonomous power of the working class, in all our multiplicity.
+We are active on lands occupied by British Columbia, Canada.

 We practice and advocate for a strategic unity between Indigenous peoples fighting for sovereignty through dismantling colonialism, the national struggles of peoples around the world against imperialism, and the working class for worlds without capitalism.